uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 <figcaption>The finished player TODO</figcaption>
 </figure>
 ## Aim
-The Florence Project aimed to create a music player that would be simple to use by people living with dementia and suitable for families and Men's Sheds to construct.
+The Florence Project aimed to create a music player that people with dementia would find simple to use and be suitable for Men's Sheds to construct.
-The player would have a backend accessible by web browser over the local network to easily assign playlists to station buttons, allowing people living with dementia and their care partners to easily individualise the music.
+The player would have a backend accessible by web browser over the local network to easily assign playlists or internet radio streams to station buttons, allowing people living with dementia and their care partners to easily individualise the music and content.
 We also wanted the possibility to customise the form of the player in a familiar or recognisable way which could differ from person to person.
-We wanted the potential to connect to a smart-home system down the track and to capture data about how and when the player was being used.
+We wanted the potential to connect to a smart-home system down the track and to have the option to capture data about how and when the player was being used.
 We would prioritise free and open source software, and hardware, and release our modifications under such a licence.

 ## Rationale

 [In a systematic review ](https://onlinelibrary.wiley.com/doi/epdf/10.1111/ajag.12642)of 4 studies on the effects of individualised music listening, Gariola et al concluded that the evidence, though limited, suggested positive impacts on agitation, anxiety, depression, and emotion.
 The authors also noted that the outcomes were favourable compared to more resource-intensive interventions.

+However, beyond these aspects [Dowson et al](https://doi.org/10.1016/j.maturitas.2019.06.001) write:
+> People with dementia and their carers suggest that the key characteristics of music for them are that it facilitates social interaction, helps to maintain relationships, reinforces their sense of identity, remains meaningful and accessible through all stages of dementia, and that overall it supports the wellbeing of both people with dementia and those involved in their care.

+Could we make music more accessible to people living with dementia, and include more deeply those involved with their care and broader family and community at the same time?

 In a [2006 paper](https://www.cambridge.org/core/journals/ageing-and-society/article/music-and-the-wellbeing-of-people-with-dementia/39487B281F93E554DF8ACC6DD3842579) Sixsmith and Gibson determine that the main difficulty encountering music include recognising the device, remembering the enjoyment of music, choice of music and using the device.
 While our player does not look like a traditional player, the large media control icons and speakers might communicate its function.
 One of the ways this device may assist most is through the choice of music.
 When turned on, it plays a preprogrammed station and affords the choice of three others programmable by a web UI.
 This means the choice of music can be individualised by family and caregivers.
-As [this paper](https://www.tandfonline.com/doi/full/10.1080/2331186X.2017.1362888) by Johnston et al discusses, this may itself have beneficial impacts.
+As [this paper](https://www.tandfonline.com/doi/full/10.1080/2331186X.2017.1362888) by Johnston et al discusses, this may itself have beneficial impacts like the formation of positive new memories.

 ## Inspiration